ISISComputingGroup/ibex_developers_manual/ASYN-Trace-Masks.md

 * 0x4  (ASYN_TRACEINFO_SOURCE) prints the file name and line number, i.e. [__FILE__,__LINE__] where the asynPrint or asynPrintIO statement occurs.
 * 0x8  (ASYN_TRACEINFO_THREAD)  prints the thread name, thread ID and thread priority, i.e. [epicsThreadGetNameSelf(), epicsThreadGetIdSelf(), epicsThreadGetPrioritySelf()].

+## Logging to file

+By default the trace output is sent to the epics error log (which by default echoes to console too), but it can instead be sent to file e.g.

+`asynSetTraceFile("L0",-1,"temp.log")`